-Hey guys, this month we will be featuring in our Through Foreigner Eyes section, Megan an American girl who used to teach English abroad but now lives as a digital nomad in Cambodia!
+Hey guys, this month we will be featuring in our Through Foreigner Eyes series, Megan an American girl who used to teach English abroad but now lives as a digital nomad in Cambodia!

 Hey Megan, tell us a little bit about yourself, who are you, where are you from and where are you living now?

 My name is Megan and I am the blogger behind Into Foreign Lands.
 I’m 28 years old, originally from Boston, MA, USA.
 In 2012 I moved to Seoul, South Korea to teach English.
 After one and a half years in Seoul, I backpacked around Southeast Asia and Nepal on my first big solo travel adventure.
 It changed my life.
 I then moved to Peru to help run a small English school/NGO in the Sacred Valley, near Cusco.
 After 14 months in Peru, I moved to Cambodia to work for an NGO here.
 I’m currently living in Cambodia, where I just finished a 2000km bike tour around the country.
 I’m now working full time as a freelance communications specialist and am beginning my life as a digital nomad.